esfalsa/nohio/README.md

 Nohio is available for Google Chrome and other Chromium-based browsers.
 To install:

 1. Open the [latest release](https://github.com/esfalsa/nohio/releases/latest).
-2. Download the `nohio.crx` file.
+2. Download and open the `nohio.zip` file attached to the release.
+You should get a folder called `nohio`.
 3. In your browser, open your extensions page at `chrome://extensions`.
 4. In the top-right corner, enable developer mode.
-5. Drag and drop the `nohio.crx` file onto the page.Make sure you don't delete the file in the future.
+5. Drag and drop the `nohio` folder onto the page.
+Make sure you don't delete the file in the future.